By Edy, Tech Expert & Blogger

 Licensing and Firmware Updates

-Feature | HPE ILO | Dell iDRAC |
+| Feature | HPE ILO | Dell iDRAC |

-Remote Console | HTML5-based | HTML5-based |
+| Remote Console | HTML5-based | HTML5-based |

-Virtual Media | Supported | Supported |
+| Virtual Media | Supported | Supported |

-Licensing Model | Standard & Advanced | Basic to Enterprise |
+| Licensing Model | Standard & Advanced | Basic to Enterprise |

-User Interface | Intuitive GUI | Improving Respnsiveness |
+| User Interface | Intuitive GUI | Improving Respnsiveness |

-Secondary Market Support | Limited | Available |
+| Secondary Market Support | Limited | Available |

-Performance | Faster Response Times | Improving Responsiveness |
+| Performance | Faster Response Times | Improving Responsiveness |

-Cost analysis: HP ProLiant and Dell PowerEdge
+How do HP ProLiant and Dell PowerEdge servers compare in pricing?

 HP Proliant Servers refurbished